Pallaskenry: History and name

+Amenities

+On the main street in Pallaskenry, there is a Chinese restaurant and takeaway, a chip shop, hairdressers, café, barber, two pubs and two local shops.
+There is also a funeral home, a 150-year-old church and a post office.

-Pallaskenry has a primary school (St. Mary's) with 168 students, a secondary school (Salesian Secondary College, formerly Copsewood College, with approximately 702 students), and a pre-school (Kiddies Corner) located in the community centre.
-Author Darren Shan attended Copsewood College, and has lived close to the village most of his life.
-He opened the primary school's new school library in June 2008.
-Copsewood also is home to Pallaskenry Agricultural College.
+Pallaskenry has a primary school (St. Mary's) with 168 pupils, a secondary school (Salesian Secondary College, formerly Copsewood College, with approximately 702 students), and a pre-school (Kiddies Corner) in the community centre.
+Copsewood is also home to Pallaskenry Agricultural College.
+Author Darren Shan attended Copsewood College and has lived close to the village most of his life.

 Sport

-Pallaskenry GAA Club is one of the oldest GAA clubs in Limerick founded in 1906.
+Pallaskenry GAA Club is one of the oldest GAA clubs in Limerick, founded in 1906.

-History

-There are several castles in the area, including Cullam Castle, Ballyculhane Castle, Kenry Castle and Dromore Castle.
-Dromore Castle is unusual in that it was built late in the 19th century in the style of a fairytale castle.